 Each poster must have a label affixed to the back of the poster with the student’s name clearly printed on the label.

 Please view the following links for the complete Rules and Guidelines:

 - 3rd, 4th, and 5th Grade Rules and Guidelines

 - 6th , 7th, and 8th (Middle School) Rules and Guidelines

 What happens after the posters are submitted?

 The District’s Board of Directors judges the poster entries based on originality, color, complexity, and theme.
-The 1st, 2nd, 3rd, and 4th place winners are invited to an awards ceremony in May to receive special recognition.
+Student winners will be contacted by email, followed by an invite to attend to the Virtual Awards Ceremony in May to receive special recognition.

 The winning posters are displayed on the District’s web site for the following year, along with group photographs of the winners.